Independent Assurance Initiative · Est. 2026

 Quality measuresHEDIS measure specification compliance, numerator and denominator derivation, measure version trackingSpecification-to-code gaps, measure version drift across reporting periods

-Concrete anomaly example
+Concrete anomaly examples

 What a typical implementation gap looks like